Area of investment and support

 The scope and what we're doing

-The Driving Urban Transitions (DUT) Partnership is framed around three transition pathways, and how they relate to each other.
+The Driving Urban Transitions (DUT) Partnership is framed around three transition pathways, acting as interconnected sub-programmes.

-This pathway aims to support the planning and design of inclusive urban spaces where resources like water, energy, and materials are used more efficiently and sustainably, by keeping them in circulation for as long as possible.
+The CUE Transition Pathway aims to support the planning and design of inclusive urban spaces.
+It aims to ensure resources like water, energy and materials are used more efficiently and sustainably by keeping them in circulation for as long as possible.

 This helps reduce waste and environmental impact, promoting a healthier and more sustainable urban environment.

-This pathway aims to help cities shift towards more sustainable energy systems by creating neighbourhoods that generate more energy than they consume.
+The PED Transition Pathway aims to help cities shift towards more sustainable energy systems by:

-The goal is to have at least 100 of these energy-efficient districts by 2025, making urban areas greener and more self-sufficient in terms of energy.
+• making urban areas greener and more self-sufficient in terms of energy

 Why we're doing it

-To achieve this we need a transformative research and innovation program with tailored instruments to address the most pressing issues.
+To achieve this we need a transformative research and innovation programme with tailored instruments to address the most pressing issues.

 DUT projects are required to encourage collaboration across sectors and between different types of actors (such as researchers, policymakers, businesses, and non-profits) involved in urban transitions.